Russian offering info on Trump bilked U.S. spies out of money: NY Times

 The theft of the secret hacking tools was very damaging to the NSA, which was trying to determine exactly what was missing, the Times said.

-Several U.S. intelligence officials told the paper they said they did not want the Trump information from the Russian, who was suspected of having ties to Russian intelligence and Eastern European cybercriminals.
+Several U.S. intelligence officials told the newspaper they said they did not want the Trump information from the Russian, who was suspected of having ties to Russian intelligence and Eastern European cybercriminals.

 He claimed it would link the president and his associates to Russia, the Times said, citing the officials.
 But instead of providing the hacking tools, the Russian produced unverified and possibly fabricated material involving Trump and others, including bank records, emails and purported Russian intelligence data, the paper cited the officials as saying.